GoogleCloudPlatform/container-developer-workshop/labs/spring-boot/README.md

 ## Generate and configure build and deployment manifests for K8s using Skaffold and Jib

-Open the `pom.xml` and enable the Spring Boot DevTools, a development setting which supports the Hot Redeploy in future stages.
+Open the `pom.xml` and enable the Spring Boot DevTools, a development setting which supports the Hot Deploy in future stages.
 A `dev profile` is being used, as this setting will not be used in a Production environment.
 ```xml
   <!--  Spring profiles-->
   <profiles>